Solar Observing in Schools (SOS) program

 - Provide access to solar telescopes for schools.

 We have ten Coronado Personal Solar Telescopes to be loaned out to Detroit schools.
 Please contact Ed Cackett to complete a checkout.

 After borrowing the solar telescopes, we ask that teachers fill in details of the use of the telescopes and share your captured pictures.

 Teachers are also asked to complete a feedback survey about their experience using the telescopes.

 One of the major education-related issues facing the United States is maintaining a science-educated workforce.
-This issue is highlighted by the fact that the percentage of bachelor's degrees conferred in science, technology, engineering, and mathematics (STEM) fields in the United States was lower in 2008–09 (24.2 percent) than it was in 1998–99 (25.6 percent) (Source: U.S. Department of Education).
-This issue has been recognized by the U.S. Department of Education who have made it one of their goals to 'Restore and sustain America's lead in the modern knowledge economy, by improving the participation and performance of America's students in science, technology, engineering, and mathematics (STEM) subjects and fields.'
+This issue is highlighted by the fact that the percentage of bachelor's degrees conferred in science, technology, engineering, and mathematics (STEM) fields in the United States was lower in 200809 (24.2%) than it was in 199899 (25.6%) (source: U.S. Department of Education).
+This issue has been recognized by the U.S. Department of Education which has made it one of its goals to 'Restore and sustain America's lead in the modern knowledge economy, by improving the participation and performance of America's students in science, technology, engineering, and mathematics (STEM) subjects and fields.'

 Astronomy has an important role to play in increasing participation in STEM fields.
 Astronomy is often highlighted in the media, and it is rare to find someone who has not been inspired by simply looking up at the stars, wondering where we came from and our place in the Universe.
 Astronomy can, therefore, have a broad impact, reaching out to a large number of students and helping to excite them about science and a career in a STEM field.